 200 Route 94, Vernon Township, NJ 07462

-Campgaw Mountain is another local New Jersey ski resort, conveniently located in Mahwah, for easy day-trips.
-The approachable size of this mountain makes it a perfect place for little ones (and adults who are new to skiing) to boot up and get acquainted with the sport of skiing.
-Being a relatively smaller mountain, patrons at Campgaw also benefit from shorter lift lines and less crowded slopes, creating a safer and more pleasant environment for little ones.
-3 Magic Carpets, 2 double chairlifts, a Freestyle Terrain Park, and 10 snow-making guns are part of what keep this resort up and running.
-Little snow bunnies ages 4 to 6 can participate in the Specialized Children’s Program to get the best instruction possible.
-Night skiing operates as late as 10:00PM on Friday evenings, making for a different kind of “night out” with the family!
-Campgaw’s Snow Tubing hill features 9 lanes for the ultimate chill thrill.
+Campgaw Mountain is another one of the local ski resorts in NJ, conveniently located in Mahwah, for an easy day trip.
+This mountain’s not-so-scary size makes it a perfect place for little ones (and adults new to skiing) to boot up and get acquainted with the sport.
+And a bonus with that mountain size—there are shorter lift lines and less crowded slopes, creating a safer and more pleasant environment for little ones.
+Snow bunnies ages 4 to 6 can participate in the children’s ski lessons, or if you’re a more advanced skiing family, check out the night skiing on Friday and Saturday evenings.
+Not so into skiing?
+Hit Campgaw’s snow tubing hill for the ultimate chill thrill.

 200 Campgaw Rd, Mahwah, NJ 07430